The Economics Behind Nigeria's Midwife Exodus

 Our survey demonstrated the tremendous value of listening to the voices and stories of health workers.
 Nurses and midwives told us that they want better salaries and incentive packages and better working conditions.
 Governments at all levels can gain important insights by ensuring that the voices of health workers are heard, and mechanisms should be put in place to regularly collect input from nurses, midwives, and other frontline health workers.

-To stem the brain drain—and ensure that midwives are there to save lives—donors need to support national and state-level priorities—including the Basic Primary Health Care Provision Fund, and the implementation of both existing strategies and policies and the development innovative solutions to the health workforce and primary health-care challenges in Nigeria.
+To stem the brain drain—and ensure that midwives are there to save lives—donors need to support national and state-level priorities—including the Basic Primary Health Care Provision Fund, and the implementation of both existing strategies and policies and the development of innovative solutions to the health workforce and primary health-care challenges in Nigeria.

 *Aisha's name has been changed to protect her privacy.